Sonuswami0100/Rock_paper_scissors/README.md

-#this our local repo
+#  this my local repo
-g